briankoser/kodex/_drafts/private-prayers.md

 How long wilt Thou forget me, O Lord? for ever?
 How long wilt Thou hide Thy face from me?
 How long shall I seek counsel in my soul, and be vexed in my heart day and night?
 How long shall mine enemies triumph over me?
 Consider and hear me, O Lord my God; lighten mine eyes that I sleep not in death, lest mine enemy say, I have prevailed against him, for if I be cast down, they that trouble me will rejoice at it.
 But my trust is in Thy mercy.

 ### Prayer for Grace
+Remove far from me: all iniquity and profaneness, superstition and hypocrisy; worship of idols and of individuals; rash oath and curse; neglect or indecency of worship; haughtiness and recklessness; strife and wrath; passion and corruption; indolence and fraud; lying and injuriousness; every evil notion, every impure thought, every base desire, every unseemly thought.
+Grant to me: to be religious and pious; to worship and serve; to bless and swear truly; to confess meetly in the congregation; affection and obedience; patience and good temper; purity and soberness; contentedness and goodness; truth and incorruptness; good thoughts, perserverance to the end.

 ### Confession of Faith
 ### Intercession
 ### Praise